Estimated reading time: 14 minutes

-If you find ripe avocado on the reduced rack you can buy them and making avocado chocolate pudding for a discounted price.
+If you find ripe avocados on the reduced rack, you can buy them and make sugar-free avocado chocolate pudding for a discounted price.

 - 3 x Scrambled large eggs in bacon fat or butter with 2 sausage patties (Costco $13.99 box)